khongtrunght/lgtm/docs/CONFIG.md

 It is a variable rather than a branch, because a template language with an `if` in it is a template language.

-**An unknown placeholder is left verbatim rather than dropped** — write `{lines}` where the table offers `{line}` and you will see the typo in the message you just sent, instead of a silently shorter one.
+**An unknown placeholder is left verbatim rather than dropped.** Write `{lines}` where the table offers `{line}` and you will see the typo in the message you just sent, instead of a silently shorter one.
 A key that is not a template is reported with its file and line, like any other config mistake.